The NVF has a Solution to the Veteran Suicide Problem

 There are at least 20 Veteran Suicides Every Day

 And that’s just the official number.
 We think the number is more likely 24-25 Veterans a day.
 That is over 9,000 former service members each year we are losing to Veteran suicides.
+And the rate of active duty suicides has increased over the last five years.

 These men and women volunteered and fought for our freedom.
 They are not getting the services they need after returning home from war.
 We can and should do better by them.